 Their hollow eyes lifted to the thin squeak of a floorboard.
 James’s finger went to his lips.
 The woman nodded and softly told her daughter, “Ne parle pas.”
-She craned her head to the side and jabbed a hand toward a closed door at the bottom of which a strand of light shone.
+She craned her head to the side and jabbed a hand toward a closed door at the bottom of which a faint strand of light shone.

 James eased his boots across the floor, heel-toe, heel-toe.
 He put his ear to the door.
 A whisper-level urgency: “Bist du da?
 Hallo.
 Hallo.
 Kapitän Schreiber, kannst du mich hören?
 Bist du da?
 Ah, Kapitan Schrieber, wir werden angegriffen!”

-Did the Kraut have a weapon ready?
+Did the kraut have a weapon ready?

 He froze, trying to control his ragged breathing.
 Tendons strained in his neck.

-He counted on the Kraut sensing his presence.
+He counted on the kraut sensing his presence.
 Holding his rifle against his chest with both hands, he yanked a foot up to waist-level.
 The plank door flew open and loose of its upper hinge under his hard-thrust, steel-heeled boot.

 Five feet away, the glistening-faced German soldier, an obergrenadier maybe 30, was sitting on the near side of a sagging bed, a phone handset to his ear.
 In a corner, a kerosene lamp’s yellow flame burned low.

-The Kraut sprang to his feet, his eyes like a cornered animal’s.
+The kraut sprang to his feet, his eyes like a cornered animal’s.
 His shadow loomed over most of the headboard wall.
 He twisted toward his rifle on the bed pillows.

-James bridged the distance and swept his rifle stock against the Kraut’s jaw.
+James bridged the distance and swept his rifle stock against the kraut’s jaw.